a16z/jolt/book/src/future/precompiles.md

 By popular demand, Jolt will support these gadgets as well.
 The short term plan is to optimize for minimizing Jolt-core development resources rather than optimal prover speed.

 Precompile support plan:
-1. RV32 library for supported precompiles
+1. RV32 library wrapping syscalls of supported libraries
 2. Tracer picks up syscalls, sets relevant flag bits and loads memory accordingly
 3. Individual (uniform) Spartan instance for each precompile, repeated over `trace_length` steps
 4. Jolt config includes which precompiles are supported (there is some non-zero prover / verifier cost to including an unused precompile)